mmar58/Ollama-Global-API/readme.md

 # Installation

 * npm i
-* npm start
+* npm run start

 And you server will run at your specific port.
 In the script I set it to 8981.

 # APIs

-You can use direct link of the port to use the test html `(/public/index.html)` to test the apis
+Same as ollama, so no need to do any extra work, just change the ollama port to this one in your existing project

 # Tasks